Skip to content

 Common pitfalls in sigma measurement

 Measuring activities, not outcomes: Tracking “emails sent” rather than “customer issues resolved” misses the point.
-Focus on what customers value.
+Measure what customers value.

 Ignoring hidden factories: Rework often hides in unmeasured activities.
-That “quick fix” culture masks true sigma performance.
+A “quick fix” culture masks true sigma performance.
 Make rework visible.

 Cherry-picking data: Measuring only your best performers or easiest cases inflates sigma levels.
 Include all typical work for accurate baselines.